Ericsson/ecchronos/docs/ARCHITECTURE.md

 ### Nodes Sync

-To keep track about nodes and instances, the Agent implementation uses the table nodes_sync, that declare nodes by specific ecChronos instances, so to use the Agent is mandatory to create the table below:
+To keep track about nodes and instances, the Agent implementation uses the table nodes_sync, that declare nodes by specific ecChronos instances, each instance must have unique instance name, that must be defined in connection.cql.agent.instanceName in ecc.yml.
+This will be used as ecchronos_id (partition key in nodes_sync table), to use the agent, is mandatory to create the table below:

 ```cql
 CREATE TABLE ecchronos.nodes_sync